 - For indoor sowing, first cold stratify the seeds for 60 days.

-- In mild winter areas you can plant in the autumn and germination will take place in the following Spring.
+- You can also direct sow in the autumn and germination will take place in the following Spring, once the soil warms up.

-- Keep it well weeded and mulched.
+- Keep the plant well weeded and mulched.